Peas and Chicken Stew is a recipe that is perfect for a quick dinner during the week. Use fresh peas in the summer and frozen peas all year round.

 - Simmer for about 15 minutes or until the peas and onions are softer.

 - Simmer for 5 minutes more.
-Taste for salt again and add chopped dill.
+Taste for salt again and add chopped fresh dill.